HiFiPhile/mj_pdf_reader/README.md

 * Disabled Text Mode since it's not usable yet and crashes a lot.
 * Hid page scroll handle if the pdf consists of only one page.
 * Improved Copy Page's Text functionality and UI.

+## Coming in the next release MJ PDF Reader V1.5.0
+* Re-branded the app as 'MJ PDF'
+* New and better icon for the app
+* Added support for Hyperlinks.
+* Added a Table of Content page to show the full list of bookmarks (including nested ones).
+* Added an auto scroll feature in the Full Screen Mode (adjustable speed).
+* Added an option to see a list of all the links embedded in the file.
+* Improved Search functionality
+* Fixed not being able to reset the zoom to a page-width level
+* (may be) Added a Full Screen button to lock horizontal scrolling?
+* (may be) Added a Full Screen button to take screenshots?

 ## Things I would like to do for MJ PDF Reader
 [See todo](https://gitlab.com/mudlej_android/mj_pdf_reader/-/blob/main/todo.md)